Mode Abysscraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 How to Counter the Mode Abysscraft

-Put followers on the field early to start lowering their health.
-In the middle of the game, they will start using powerful effects to take over, so it is important to beat them before they can get their strategy moving.
+Start filling your side of the table with followers right from the first turn to slowly drain the opponent's health.
+In the middle of the game, they will start using powerful "Mode" abilities to build massive armies, so it is crucial to rush them down and win the game before they can finish setting up.

-If you see Bats appearing from cards like Winged Servants, they are likely playing a "Fediel" deck.
-This is good to know because Fediel decks almost never use 'Cerberus', so you don't have to worry about her.
+If you see the opponent summon "Bat" followers using cards like Winged Servants, they are almost certainly playing a version of the deck focused on Fediel.
+This is great to know because Fediel decks almost never use the highly dangerous Cerberus card.

-If you don't see any Bats or Fediel, they might be playing a "Cerberus" deck.
-If you leave any enemy followers alive, Cerberus will power them up and they will crush you.
-Try to destroy every single enemy follower to prevent this big combo.
+If the opponent hasn't played any Bats or Fediel, they are likely hiding Cerberus in their deck.
+If you leave even a single enemy follower alive on their turn, Cerberus will permanently power them up, and you will quickly be overwhelmed.
+Always try to destroy every single enemy follower to be safe.

-They have many cards that heal their leader, but usually only about 4 or 5 health at a time.
-If you are trying to win over two turns, hit them hard enough that even if they heal 5 health, you can still finish them off on your next turn.
+Although this deck has many healing cards, they can usually only heal about 4 or 5 health in a single turn.
+Because of this weakness, you don't need to win in one massive attack.
+Instead, attack their leader enough so that even if they heal 5 health, you still have enough guaranteed damage in your hand to finish them off on your next turn.

 Related Articles